-- Offer the functionality of searching the policy repository using appropriate filters. - Consulting an ML based engine that, based on hard and soft constraints, will recommend the appropriate policies that best match the user defined target KPIs. - Provide visualisation for comparing policies with regard to defined criteria.
+- Offer the functionality of searching the policy repository using appropriate filters. - Consulting an ML based engine that, based on hard and soft constraints, will recommend the appropriate policies that best match the user defined target KPIs. - Provide visualisation for comparing policies regarding defined criteria.